LivePersonInc/knowledge-center-archive/pages/documents/Reporting & Data/Report Builder/user-guide-customization-access.md

 1. Click the ‘**+**’ sign next to the names of the tabs.
 2. Give the tab a name by double-clicking on the name field.

-   * Note: the existing filters will not apply to the new tab.
+   Note: the existing filters will not apply to the new tab.
 To apply filters to the new tab, please refer to the instructions regarding adding filters below.

-{: .notice}
+**{Tip}**
 It is recommended to use an existing tab with its filters and modify it, rather than adding a new empty tab.
 The predefined tabs include all the filters needed in order to see the data properly.
 Copy a predefined tab and delete the irrelevant visualizations or modify them to fit your needs.

 ### **Copy an existing tab**

 1. Click on the down-arrow next to the tab’s name.
-2. Select ‘Duplicate’.
+2. Select ‘duplicate’.

 ### **Remove a tab**

 1. Click on the down-arrow next to the tab’s name.
-2. Select ‘**Delete**’.
+2. Select ‘**delete**’.

 ### **Add a new panel to an existing tab**